 - Social Justice Psychology

-The California School of Professional Psychology’s San Francisco Clinical Psychology PsyD program is accredited by the American Psychological Association (APA), which requires that we provide data on time to completion, program costs, internships, attrition and licensure.
-Please follow the link below for that data.
-We hope this information will help you to make an informed decision regarding your graduate study.
+The California School of Professional Psychology’s San Francisco Clinical Psychology PsyD program is accredited by the American Psychological Association (APA), which requires that we provide data on time to completion, program costs, internships, attrition, and licensure.

 Office of Program Consultation and Accreditation